navaz-alani/base/README.md

   * `Mod+m` switches to the monocle layout.
     This layout stacks the windows on top of each other, master being on the top (visible) and the rest being beneath.
-    The same keybindings apply to switch between windows as in the tiling layout.

 * __Move window to tag__: `Mod+Shift+[num]` where `num` is the tag number.
   This moves the selected window to tag `num`.